A history of the word gift, as in gift of tongues, throughout christian history.

 Inductive means here to exclusively look at Paul’s use of χάρισμα (charisma) in his letters and nothing else.
 Paul is by far the greatest source of information on this word’s usage in the first century.

 One must be cognizant of the fact that Paul did not write the majority of his letters.
 He dictated them to secretaries called amanuensis.
 The amanuensis was a professional office who took notation and handwrote letters.
 The person who had the skill of a calligrapher was a very niche market–an office that was the closest thing to the later printing press.
 Normally the amanuensis would make multiple copies.
 One for the writer, and the other for the second party.
 A third made in case the sent letter was lost.
 The Book of Romans and I Corinthians are where the bulk of the word χάρισμα (charisma) exists, there were two different amanuenses.
 He dictated the Book of Romans to Tertius, and I Corinthians, conjectured to be Sosthenes.24 The mystery of χάρισμα or its different uses in these books may not be Paul’s but the amanuensis choice.

-Paul utilized both words, Δῶρεα (dorea) and χάρισμα (charisma) in his writings.
-They appear twice as synonyms.25 In I Corinthians 12, where the various gifts are listed, he exclusively uses χάρισμα (charisma).
-His preference is χάρισμα (charisma) when it comes to rituals and order, whereas Δῶρεα (dorea) is more general in nature.
+Paul utilized both words δωρεά (dorea) and χάρισμα (charisma) in in Romans 5:15.
+They appear as synonyms.
+25 In I Corinthians 12, where the various gifts are listed, he exclusively uses χάρισμα (charisma).
+His preference is χάρισμα (charisma) when it comes to rituals and order, whereas δωρεά (dorea) is more general in nature.